jackrobertscott/authpack-client-190806/docs/api/permissions.md

 ## Overview

-The `permission` model allows developers to assign access levels to an account.
+The `permission` model allows developers to assign access levels to an user.

 - [Setup](#Model)
 - [Permission model](#Model)